Stevia Plant ~ How to Grow this Sweet Herb

 What is Stevia?

-Commercially, the stevia plant needs to undergo long processing times.
+Commercially, stevia plants undergo long processing times.
 This includes harvesting leaves, drying, extracting water, and purifying.
 This process will prevent bitterness, and a foul taste often found with crude stevia.

 Leaves grows on a bushy shrub.
 There are 150+ species of stevia but only two produce the useful sweet leaves that contain steviol glycosides.